 Jefferson succeeded Patrick Henry, who had occupied the executive office for three terms.
 The Virginia Constitution of 1776 provided that the governor would be elected for a one-year period and could be consecutively reelected no more than twice.
 In keeping with the revolutionary era, the governor’s executive powers were minimized.
 Eight men, elected by the General Assembly, formed a Council of State to assist in the administration of government.
 Jefferson understood that the advice of the council controlled the governor, allowing him to proceed on his own responsibility only when no advice was available.
 During the new governor’s early months in office, key members of the council included two long-time friends, John Page and John Walker.
 James Madison, destined to become Jefferson’s closest political ally, also served on the council.
 The full group met with the governor most every workday morning.

 Jefferson had good reason to lament the burdens of public office in June 1779.
 For four years, the Revolutionary War had enveloped the new nation.
 The prosecution of war – and the constant demand for money, men, and supplies – dominated Virginia politics.
-As war governor, Jefferson maintained a steady correspondence with Samuel Huntington, President of the Continental Congress; George Washington, Commander-in-Chief of the Continental Army; and Horatio Gates and Nathanael Greene, successive commanders of the patriots’ southern army.
+As war governor, Jefferson maintained a steady correspondence with Samuel Huntington, President of the Continental Congress after 1779; George Washington, Commander-in-Chief of the Continental Army; and Horatio Gates and Nathanael Greene, successive commanders of the patriots’ southern army.

-Late in 1778, a British expeditionary force landed in Georgia and began a southern campaign that would threaten Virginia throughout Jefferson’s executive tenure.
+Late in 1778, a British expeditionary force had landed in Georgia and began a southern campaign that would threaten Virginia throughout Jefferson’s executive tenure.
 Moreover, a British fleet had sailed into Hampton Roads in May 1779, seized Portsmouth, and plundered the Virginia countryside before returning to New York.
 The Virginia tidewater was defenseless, and another sea invasion was an ongoing danger.
 Meanwhile, Virginia’s western frontier — extending from the Blue Ridge Mountains to the distant Ohio country — was likewise vulnerable.
 Jefferson summed up the young state’s situation in a letter to William Preston, a colonel in the Virginia militia.
 The governor bluntly confessed that the state was threatened “with a formidable attack from the northward on our Ohio settlements and from the southern indians on our frontiers ... [while] our eastern country is exposed to invasion from the British army in Carolina.”
 The Continental army made pressing calls upon Virginia for trained soldiers, leaving defense at home in the hands of county militia, often untrained and inadequately armed.

 In October 1779, the General Assembly empowered the governor, with the advice of his council, to order “any number of militia” and as many state troops as possible to the assistance of South Carolina.
-The executive powers were ready to respond but, reported Jefferson, “we find it very difficult to procure men.”
+The executive was ready to respond but, reported Jefferson, “we find it very difficult to procure men.”
 The inadequacy of arms and other military supplies added to the state’s woes.
 General Gates chastised Jefferson for sending troops to the Carolinas that were “unequiped, and unprovided, with every thing that is necessary.”

 The provision of soldiers and supplies required a financially strong government.
 Even before Jefferson assumed office, however, the shortage of specie, and “enormous sums” of paper currency in circulation, had put state finances in a desperate situation.
 Taxes paid in depreciated paper money did little to augment government revenues.
 The blockade of exports by enemy vessels further deepened Virginia’s monetary difficulties.
 Finances became even more dire in the autumn of 1779 after the “most unfavorable Harvest ever known Since the Settlement of this Country.”

-Virginia was fortunate enough to escape invasion throughout Jefferson’s first term, and the governor was reelected in June 1780.
+Virginia was fortunate enough to escape further invasion during Jefferson’s first term, and the governor was reelected in June 1780.
 By September, Jefferson was longing for retirement.
 The demands and frustrations of office had become precisely the burdens that he had anticipated.
 The situation worsened in October when troops from a British fleet in Hampton Roads came ashore.
 The expedition proved to be short-lived, but would soon be followed by a more concerted effort on the part of the enemy.

 Battles had continued throughout the Carolinas in 1779-1780.
-Lord Cornwallis, in command of Britain’s southern contingent, pushed through North Carolina and was ready to conquer Virginia by the spring of 1781.
+Lord Cornwallis, in command of Britain’s southern contingent, pushed through North Carolina and was ready to seek to conquer Virginia by the spring of 1781.
 His latest plan involved the conjunction of his own forces with those in Portsmouth under the leadership of Benedict Arnold.

 On May 28, the General Assembly held its first session in Charlottesville and agreed to vote for governor on June 2, the date that Jefferson expected to step down.
 When the day arrived, however, the vote was postponed for two days.
 On the morning of June 4, news arrived from Jack Jouett that the British were headed toward Charlottesville, intent on capturing the governor and assemblymen.
 The legislators met briefly, without electing a new governor, and then adjourned to Staunton, Virginia.